Rasmus Wranå

 Rasmus Bele Åke Wranå (born 15 November 1994) is a Swedish curler from Karlstad.
-He currently plays second for the Sweden national team, skipped by Niklas Edin.
+He was the longtime second on Team Niklas Edin from 2016 to 2026.
+He now throws third stones on Team Oskar Eriksson.
+With the Swedish team, he won the gold medal in 2022 Olympics.
+He is also the 2026 Olympic mixed doubles champion with his sister Isabella Wranå.
 Along with Anders Kraupp, he is one of only two male curlers in Sweden to have won all three Swedish national championships in which he was eligible to compete in the senior division – men's team curling, mixed curling, and mixed doubles.
-He is also the only curler to win both a World Men's Curling Championship and World Mixed Doubles Curling Championship titles in the same year.
+He is the second curler to win both a World Men's Curling Championship and World Mixed Doubles Curling Championship titles in the same year, after his teammate Oskar Eriksson in 2019.
 In 2018 he was inducted into the Swedish Curling Hall of Fame.

 Career

 Men's

 During the 2016–17 curling season, Rasmus Wranå joined Team Niklas Edin as their new second, alongside Oskar Eriksson and Christoffer Sundgren.
 In their first season together, the team had one of its greatest seasons, winning three Grand Slam events, starting with the 2016 WFG Masters, a win that also made curling history as Team Edin became the first non-Canadian skip to win a men's Grand Slam event.
 Later that same season, Team Edin became the first non-Canadian team to win the Tour Challenge and the Player's Championship.
 As a result, Team Edin also became the only non-Canadian team currently to have won more than one Slam.
 His team also finished the season in first place on the Tour in terms of order-of-merit points and money won, becoming the first time a non-Canadian team won the Pinty's Cup.
 Team Edin also won the 2016 European Curling Championships – the second for the new Team Edin and the fifth for Edin and his teammate Eriksson.
 Team Edin also made the finals of the 2017 World Men's Curling Championship, winning a silver medal after falling short in the final to Team Canada (skipped by Brad Gushue).

 In the 2017–18 curling season, Team Edin won the gold medal at the European Curling Championships, the silver medal for the men's team at 2018 Winter Olympics (losing to the United States team skipped by John Shuster), and then avenged their loss at the 2017 Worlds by defeating Team Gushue in the finals of the 2018 World Men's Curling Championship, Wranå's first World Men's title.
 The team also won the Baden Masters, Curling Masters Champery, and Perth Masters, and reached the finals of three Grand Slam of Curling events - the Masters, the Canadian Open, and the Players' Championship.